TarEnethil/alfredo/README.md

 getnonfreefonts --sys webomints
 ```

 Some of these commands may require sudo.
-Use --usr instead of --sys to install the font for the current user only.
+Use --user instead of --sys to install the font for the current user only.

 # Install webomints on Windows
 Miktex does that for you.
 Easy.
+In case it doesn't, follow the \*nix steps instead.

 # TODO
-* create Makefile for menu
 * update/extend menu choices
 * add Schlonz recipe